Alcantor/LotusECU-T4e/patch/t4e/wideband/README.md

 The Spartan controller outputs 1.66 V during the first 5 seconds and then 3.33 V for the next 5 seconds for calibration purposes.
-This patch uses this feature to determine whether the wideband or normal narrowband is connected.
-Correction is then applied if the approximate voltages (± 0.4 V) are detected.
+This patch uses this feature to determine whether the wideband or narrowband sensor is connected.
+Correction is then applied if the approximate voltages (± 0.5 V) are detected.

 ## Limitation